James Brown reacts as man accuses him of stealing money at a party

 James Brown calls out Davido

-Popular crossdresser James Brown has taken to his Instagram stories to call out singer Davido, whom he claimed blocked him on the social medium.
+Popular crossdresser James Brown took to his Instagram stories to call out singer Davido, whom he claimed blocked him on the social medium.

 In a series of posts, James Brown disclosed that he’s on Davido’s blocklist on Instagram despite the fact that he’s a big fan of the music star.